SwarmUS/TestBench-Python/README.md

 #### Note
 Communication with the HiveBoard is done using the pheromones submodule.
 If communication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
 ## Parser
-Parses and presents the PDOA values from the previously acquired raw data (from control).
+Parses and presents the PDOA values from the previously acquired raw data (from [ExtractRawData](#pxtractRawData)).
 The user will be prompted 2 clickable interfaces to firstly offset the data to a common reference and secondly to extract the slopes of each antenna pair.
 #### Runnning the script
-The script can be run from the following file (**insert file path**)
+The script can be run from `src/parser`
 #### Adjustable parameters
 `dataFolderPath` : folder path where the extracted raw data CSV produced by [ExtractRawData](#pxtractRawData) has been save.<br />
 `dataName` : name of the file to parse the data from.<br />